Sam Buttrey

 Samuel Edward Buttrey (born August 19, 1961) is a podcaster, and retired Associate Professor of Operations Research at the U.S. Naval Postgraduate School in Monterey, California.
 He is best known for multiple appearances on the game show Jeopardy!.

 Early life

 Buttrey was born in Rome, Italy, on August 19, 1961, the son of Theodore V. Buttrey, Jr. and Marisa (Macina) Buttrey.
-He was educated at The Perse School in Cambridge, U.K., graduated from the Phillips Exeter Academy in 1979, and was awarded a Bachelor of Science degree from Princeton University in 1983.
+He was educated at The Perse School in Cambridge, U.K., graduated from the Phillips Exeter Academy in 1979, and was awarded a Bachelor of Arts degree from Princeton University in 1983.
 He thereafter obtained his Ph.D. in Statistics from the University of California, Berkeley in 1996.

 Career

 Buttrey has about two dozen journal articles and over a hundred masters theses advised.
 He has also published a book, A Data Scientist's Guide to Acquiring, Cleaning, and Managing Data in R. In 2004, Buttrey was awarded the Rear Admiral John Jay Schieffelin Award for Excellence in Teaching at the Naval Postgraduate School.